cenit-io/cenit/README.md

 It allows the creation of custom data pipelines for process, storage and data movement between APIs.
 The flows could be trigger by data events or be scheduled.

+There are now over 200 pre-built integration collections shared out the box to connect with online internet services, fulfilment solutions, accounting, communications, ERP, multi-channels, etc.

+An example of integration data flow (Fancy <=> Shipstation):

+* Every 20 minutes Cenit trigger a flow to get orders from Fancy Marketplace.

+* New or updated orders are received and persisted in Cenit.

+* After the new or updated orders are saved, is trigger a Flow to send a shipment to Shipstation.

+* The flow requires transforming the Fancy Order into a valid shipment on Shipstation.

+* Each 20 minutes Cenit trigger a flow to fetch Shipped shipments from Shipstation.

+* After the shipments are updated in Cenit, is trigger a Flow to send the tracking update to Fancy.

 ## Run your own Cenit
 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)